wrpearson/fasta36/README.md

 The **FASTA** (pronounced FAST-Aye, not FAST-Ah) programs are a comprehensive set of similarity searching and alignment programs for searching protein and DNA sequence databases.
 Like the **BLAST** programs `blastp` and `blastn`, the `fasta` program itself uses a rapid heuristic strategy for finding similar regions in protein and DNA sequences.
 But in addition to heuristic similarity searching, the FASTA package provides programs for rigorous local (`ssearch`) and global (`ggsearch`) similarity searching, as well as a program for finding non-overlapping sequence similarities (`lalign`).
 Like BLAST, the FASTA package also includes programs for aligning translated DNA sequences against proteins (`fastx`, `fasty` are equivalent to `blastx`,  and  `tfastx`, `tfasty` are similar to `tblastn`).

-#### January, 2019
+#### March, 2019

 An updated release of the FASTA package (`fasta-36.3.8h`) is available.
 In addition to minor bug fixes, the latest version can generate query and library sequences using program scripts.

-See doc/README_v36.3.8h.md for a more complete summary of changes.
+See doc/README_v36.3.8h.md and doc/readme.v36 for a more complete summary of changes.

 #### December, 2018